Patrick Willis: 2007

-2007 season

 Willis was coached directly by Hall of Fame middle-linebacker/coach Mike Singletary (who later became 49ers head coach), and eventually started at inside linebacker, specifically the "Mike" position, in the 49ers' 3-4 defense.
 In his first NFL game, Willis recorded 11 tackles, including 9 solo, and a forced fumble as the 49ers defeated the Arizona Cardinals in dramatic fashion by a score of 20–17.
 For his effort, he won the Diet Pepsi Rookie of the Week Award.
 One of Willis's strongest performances came against the Minnesota Vikings, as he led the 49ers defense in containing Offensive Rookie of the Year, Adrian Peterson, who managed just 3 yards on 14 carries.
 Willis's most impressive statistical performance came in week 16 at home against the Tampa Bay Buccaneers.
 In this game he recorded 20 total tackles, two sacks, one forced fumble and one pass deflected in a 21–19 victory, earning Rookie of the Week honors for the fourth time.
 In addition to receiving the award in weeks 1 and 16, Willis took home the award in weeks 2 and 12.
 He was also awarded the GMC Defensive Player of the Week twice.

 In a game against the Arizona Cardinals on November 25, Willis ran down wide receiver Sean Morey after a 62-yard, catch-and-run for the game-saving tackle in overtime.
 The 49ers eventually won 37–31.

 Willis finished the 2007 campaign with an NFL-leading 174 total tackles, along with four sacks, two forced fumbles, and five passes deflected.
 According to the 49ers, however, he is unofficially credited with over 200 tackles during that season.
 As a result, Willis was one of two 49ers selected to the Pro Bowl along with punter Andy Lee.
 Other honors earned at the conclusion of his first professional season included being named AP NFL Defensive Rookie of the Year, first-team All-Pro, and NFL Alumni Linebacker of the Year.
 He was the only rookie in the NFL to make the AP All-Pro squad and the first defensive rookie from the 49ers to make the Pro Bowl since Ronnie Lott in 1981.
 His season was capped by being named one of ESPN The Magazine's "NEXT" athletes of 2008, alongside Yankee Joba Chamberlain and Trail Blazer Brandon Roy.

-2008 season
+2008

 In his second NFL season, Willis scored his first career NFL touchdown against Seattle, returning an interception for 86 yards.

 On December 16, during another dominating season with the 49ers, Willis was named the starting inside linebacker for the NFC Pro Bowl team.
 In just two seasons, he established himself as one of the top linebackers in the NFL.

 At the end of the year, Willis finished second in tackles and was voted to his second consecutive Pro Bowl, this time as a starter.
 He was also voted second-team All-Pro, barely missing the first team as Jon Beason of Carolina Panthers collected one more vote than Willis.